 Pew Research Center’s Spring 2022 Global Attitudes Survey

-Results for the survey are based on telephone, face-to-face and online interviews conducted under the direction of Gallup, Langer Research Associates and Social Research Centre.
+Results for the survey are based on telephone and face-to-face interviews conducted under the direction of Gallup and Langer Research Associates.
 The results are based on national samples, unless otherwise noted.
 More details about our international survey methodology and country-specific sample designs are available here.
 Results for the U.S. survey are based on data from the American Trends Panel.

 The American Trends Panel survey methodology